Jogasaki Coast 城ヶ崎海岸

 A rugged stretch of coastline

 Jogasaki Coast is a rugged stretch of the Izu Peninsula formed by cooling lava flows.
 The whole coast is beautiful and can be walked in total or taken in small sections.
-Spectacular views of the sea, Oshima Island and, on clear days, coral reefs, draw many visitors every year.
+Spectacular views of the sea, Oshima Island and, on clear days, the Izu Islands, draw many visitors every year.

 Suspended above the sea and rocks

-One highlight to look for is the Kadowaki Suspension Bridge, which hangs 48 meters above an inlet of clear water and sharp rocks.
-Nearby Kadowaki Lighthouse provides an even higher view from its observation deck.
-Continuing north, the path passes holes in the ground where you can look down on the sea and rocks below.
-On the way, there are some restaurants and onsen.
-The trail eventually reaches Futo Station on the Izu Kyuko Line.
+One highlight to look for is the Kadowaki Suspension Bridge, which hangs 23 meters above an inlet of clear water and sharp rocks.
+The path passes holes in the ground where you can look down on the sea and rocks below.
+There is also a restaurant near the Boranaya parking lot, near the entrance to the course.